guangzhengli/ChatFiles/README.md

 **Upload your file and have a conversation with it.**

 ## How to use it

+Open https://chatfiles-ui.fly.dev and chat with [Good Example](./doc/Example.md)

+### How to run locally without limited
 1. clone this repository.
 2. create a .env file on root path.
 3. put your OpenAI Key to .env file with OPENAI_API_KEY='your token'